 02 of 25

+Water's buoyancy reduces a person's “weight” by about 90 percent, according to the American Council on Exercise (ACE).
 Pool water's buoyancy counteracts the force of gravity, making swimming an ideal low-impact form of exercise that puts very little stress on those bones and joints.
 If it's a heated pool (even better!), muscles will become relaxed, which increases flexibility and enables you to engage in important stretching exercises.
-If you're one of those fitness types who engage in intense lactic-acid-building endurance workouts—like running, cycling or weights—swimming helps flush out toxins and... impurities, preventing muscle tightness and soreness the next day.
+If you're one of those fitness buffs who engage in intense lactic-acid-building endurance workouts—like running, cycling or weights—swimming helps flush out toxins and impurities, preventing muscle tightness and soreness the next day.

 03 of 25